Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Introduction

 \section{Introduction}

-This work presents the conclusion of an extended effort to identify spin 1/2, quantum mechanical wavefunctions with the scalar curvature of a Weyl-like Cartan geometry with a self-dual antisymmetric part to the metric\cite{rankin.caqg,rankin.9404023,rankin.mg7}.
-The earlier papers demonstrated that the natural geometric identifications made therein imply as a simplest case that in the limit that the spacetime is Lorentzian ($ \hat g_{\mu \nu}\approx \hat \eta _{\mu \nu} $), there exists a geometric wavefunction $ \psi $ which obeys {\samepage } In this, $ A_{\mu} $ is the electromagnetic potential which generates fields $ \vec E $ and $ \vec B $, $ q = e / (\hbar c) $, $ M = (m_{0} c) / \hbar $, $ \; e $ is the electronic charge, and $ m_{0} $ is the electron rest mass.
+This work presents results from an extended effort to identify spin 1/2, quantum mechanical wavefunctions with the scalar curvature of a Weyl-like Cartan geometry with a self-dual antisymmetric part to the metric\cite{rankin.caqg,rankin.9404023,rankin.mg7}.
+The earlier papers demonstrated that the natural geometric identifications made therein imply as a simplest case that in the limit that the spacetime is Lorentzian ($ \hat g_{\mu \nu}\approx \hat \eta _{\mu \nu} $), there exists a geometric wavefunction $ \psi $ which obeys {\samepage } In this, $ A_{\mu} $ is the electromagnetic potential which generates fields $ \vec E $ and $ \vec B $, $ q = e / (\hbar c) $, $ M = (m_{0} c) / \hbar $, $ \; e $ is the electronic charge, $ m_{0} $ is the electron rest mass, and the notation `` $ , \mu $'' indicates the partial derivative with respect to $ x^{\mu} $.
 The actual scalar curvature of the geometry, $ B $ (not to be confused with the magnitude of the magnetic field vector $ \vec B $), is given by

 and it is clearly complex valued.

 The appendix in reference \cite{rankin.caqg} demonstrates that solutions of equation (\ref{geometric.wave.eq}) match solutions to Dirac's Equation for the case of uniform, constant, non-null electromagnetic fields.
 In that proof, the Dirac Equation itself is taken to be the (chiral) second order form of the equation, {\samepage }